Cancelled, suspended, voluntarily surrendered and expired licences

 Cancelled licences

-- has provided a payment for the immigration adviser’s levy that has been dishonoured
+- the licensee has provided a payment for the application fee or for the levy that has been dishonoured;

-Section 27(2) of the Act also provides that a licence can be cancelled if the Immigration Advisers Complaints and Disciplinary Tribunal (the Tribunal) determines that this sanction will be imposed in accordance with section 51(1)(d) of the Act.
+Section 27(1) of the Act provides that advisers can also have their licences cancelled by the Immigration Advisers Complaints and Disciplinary Tribunal (the Tribunal).

 Suspended licences

-Section 29(2) of the Act specifies that a person whose licence has been suspended may not apply for a further licence during the period of the suspension.
+Section 29(2) of the Act provides that a person whose licence has been suspended may not apply for a further licence during the period of the suspension.

 Voluntary surrender of a licence